mattunlv/ProcessJ/README.md

 Otherwise if a custom setup is preferred, follow & adjust according to the steps specified below.

-At the time of writing, this installer has been tested on a 64-bit Debian 11 (bullseye) system.
+At the time of writing, this installer has been tested on:

-MacOS coming soon.
+- 64-Bit Debian 11 (bullseye) system
+- 64-Bit Macbook Pro M1

 ### Pre-Requisites